Reigned from the 5th century AD to 1066

 The Kings and Queens of England by W. M. Ormrod.
-In this new illustrated edition, historians vividly present the lives of the country's monarchs from the warrior kings of the Dark Ages to the present queen.
+Historians present the lives of the country's monarchs from the warrior kings of the Dark Ages to Elizabeth II.
+Illustrated.

 Royals of England by Kathleen Spaltro and Noeline Bridge.
 Chronological biographies.
 Includes 50 family trees.

 The Lioness Roared: The Problems of Female Rule in English History by Charles Beem.
 Examines problems facing female rulers, from the 12th century empress Matilda's efforts to become England's first regnant queen to Queen Victoria's exercise of power during the Bedchamber Crisis of 1839.

 Sovereign Ladies: Sex, Sacrifice and Power - The Six Reigning Queens of England by Maureen Waller.
 About Queen Elizabeth I, Queen Mary I, Queen Mary II, Queen Anne, Queen Victoria, and Queen Elizabeth II.